The origin of our food

 Waitrose has a team of buyers dedicated to seeking out local and regional sources of the best quality food that often cannot be found in other supermarkets.

-They track down farmers, growers and suppliers, many of them small, family-run businesses, who may want to supply only a handful of Waitrose branches.
+Many of our local suppliers are small, family run businesses, who may want to supply only a handful of Waitrose branches.